Code-Institute-Submissions/project-15/README.md

 BUILT WITH <br />

-HTML, CSS ans JavaScript: Front end languages that give the application structure, style and interactivity
+HTML, CSS, JavaScript and jQuery-3.4.1.js version: Front End languages that give the application structure, style and interactivity

 TESTING <br />